Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ]
 ```

-An example where a publisher group sends all messages to exchange ex1 with the same routing key value of rk1.
+An example where a publisher sends all messages to exchange ex1 with the same routing key value of rk1.

 ```json
 "publishers": [